moondance-labs/tanssi-docs/builders/interact/ethereum-api/indexers/subsquid.md

     npm ci
     ```

 3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your ContainerChain.
 Remove the `archive: lookupArchive('eth-mainnet')` line as a Squid archive will not be used.
-Here, the RPC URL of the Demo EVM ContainerChain is specified.
-The Squid project will use the RPC endpoint to ingest the relevant data.
+Here, the RPC URL of the demo EVM ContainerChain is specified.
+The Squid project will use the RPC endpoint to ingest the relevant data

     ```ts
       const processor = new EvmBatchProcessor();